-IBR Features Article On Health Insurance Rebates: What Should Employers Do With The Money?Added by Cydni Waldner in Articles & Publications, Employment Law, Health Law on November 11, 2014
+IBR Features Article On Health Insurance Rebates: What Should Employers Do With The Money?Added by Hawley Troxell in Articles & Blogs, Employment Law, Health Law on November 11, 2014

 Many Idaho employers recently received a refund check from their group health insurance policy.
 The Affordable Care Act (commonly known as Obamacare) requires health insurers to spend a stated amount of the premium they collect on paying medical claims or on activities that improve health care quality.